-Foam is a good insulator, probably better than other mattress types available.
-The higher the density of foam (i.e. the better the quality) the greater the potential heat retention.
+Foam is a good insulator – probably better than other mattress types available.
+The higher the density of foam (i.e. the better the quality), then the greater the potential heat retention.
 If you get hot in bed, then look for a foam mattress with an open cell construction, which will breathe more easily.
-You can also make sure the mattress is well ventilated, and use cotton sheets and duvets with lower tog ratings.
+You can also make sure that the mattress is well ventilated, and use cotton sheets and duvets with lower tog ratings.

 10) What’s the difference between a platform top divan and sprung edge divan base?

-We often get asked what is the difference between a sprung edge base and a platform top base.
-A platform top divan Base has a hard top.
-This type of base is the cheapest and will give a firmer feel than the other types of divan base.
-A sprung edge divan base has a layer of springs on top of the base that goes right to the edge giving the base a softer feel.
+A platform top divan base has a hard top.
+This type of base is the cheapest, and will give a firmer feel than the other types of divan base.
+A sprung edge divan base has a layer of springs on top of the base that goes right to the edge, giving the base a softer feel.

 11) My mattress seems to have dents in it, why is this?